 Consider this Short Guide to Imaginative Thinking to be an essential tool for sound educational practice, particularly in the area of creative writing.
 Please take some time to review this downloadable file and consider how you may inspire your student writers.

-YSSW contest winners will be recognized and awarded medals at the YSSW Awards Ceremony on April 11, 2017, at the Tivoli Theatre in lovely downtown Chattanooga.
+YSSW contest winners will be recognized and awarded medals at the YSSW Awards Ceremony on April 2018.
+Stay tuned for location.
 Likewise, winning entries will be featured in an online publication.
 Teachers of these YSSW contest winners will be notified with more information as we approach the awards ceremony.
 Questions: Call the Southern Lit Alliance office at (423) 267-1218 or email Dr. Wilferth at Joe-Wilferth@utc.edu.